lucidfy/lucid/resources/docs/routing.md

 ## Route Middlewares

-Middleware is used to intercept the url request before it goes to our handler
+Middleware is used to intercept the http request before it goes to a handler

 ```go
 {